What are Capital Credits?

 What are unclaimed Capital Credits?

-In December 2015, the GCEA Board of Directors elected to return capital credits for the year 1992.
+In December 2017, the GCEA Board of Directors elected to return capital credits for the years 1992 and 1993.
 GCEA is currently trying to locate members who have unclaimed capital credits from that year.
 In many cases, letters containing refunds were returned due to lack of correct address.
 However, there may also be cases in which capital credit checks were never cashed.
-If you find your name on the list, or you know the current address of someone on the list, please call GCEA’s capital credit department at 1-800-726-3523 or 970-641-3520.
+Click here to check if your name is on the list, or you know the current address of someone on the list, please call GCEA’s capital credit department at 1-800-726-3523 or 970-641-3520.

 I have additional questions about Capital Credits.